Robin Hood (1973 film): Release

-The film premiered at the Radio City Music Hall on November 8, 1973.
+For the fiscal year 1973, Walt Disney Productions began its year-round celebration of the studio's 50th anniversary.
+Robin Hood was scheduled to open during Christmas time, timed to coincide with the 25th anniversary of Snow White and the Seven Dwarfs (1937).
+For the pre-release promotional campaign for Robin Hood, a ten-minute excerpt from the film aired on January 21, 1973 during the "50 Happy Years" episode for The Wonderful World of Disney television program.
+Veteran Disney animators and other personalities began a twenty-city promotional tour making network and syndicated television appearances.
+The costumed characters from the film also appeared at exclusive press and exhibitor previews at the Disney Studios in Burbank, California and Walt Disney World in Orlando, Florida.

+On November 8, 1973, Robin Hood premiered as the Christmas attraction at the Radio City Music Hall.
+On Thanksgiving Day, Pat Boone hosted an hour-long, nationally televised tribute to the Disney corporation prior to the 47th annual broadcast of Macy's Thanksgiving Day Parade in New York.
+Both the pre-show and parade activities featured costumed characters from the film.
+Robin Hood was later released in 400 theaters across the United States and Canada on December 21.
 The film was re-released on March 26, 1982.

 Home media

 The film was first released on VHS, CED, Betamax, and Laserdisc on December 3, 1984, becoming the debut installment of the Walt Disney Classics home video line.
 Disney had thought the idea of releasing any of its animated classics (known as the "untouchables") might threaten future theatrical reissue revenue.
 However, Robin Hood was viewed as the first choice since it was not held in such high esteem as some of the other titles.
 The VHS counterpart was re-released several times.
 The release went into moratorium in April 1987.
 4 years after the moratorium, it was re-issued as a permanent availability title on July 12, 1991.
-The film was re-released on VHS six more times; on October 28, 1994, March 3, 1995, February 28, 1996, July 15, 1997, March 31, 1998 and July 13, 1999 in the Walt Disney Masterpiece Collection line.
+The film was re-released on VHS six more times; on October 28, 1994, March 3, 1995, October 4, 1995, February 28, 1996, July 15, 1997, March 31, 1998, and July 13, 1999, in the Walt Disney Masterpiece Collection line.

 In January 2000, Walt Disney Home Video launched the Gold Classic Collection.
-Six months later, Robin Hood was re-released on VHS and DVD in the line on July 4, 2000 and remained in stock until the spring of 2006.
+Six months later, Robin Hood was re-released on VHS and DVD in the line on July 4, 2000, and remained in stock until the spring of 2006.
 The DVD contained the film in its 1.33:1 aspect ratio, and was accompanied with special features including a trivia game and the cartoon short "Ye Olden Days".
 The remastered "Most Wanted Edition" DVD ("Special Edition" in the UK) was released on November 28, 2006, in a 16:9 matted transfer to represent its original theatrical screen ratio.
 It also featured a deleted scene/alternate ending of Prince John attempting to kill a wounded Robin Hood.
 On August 6, 2013, the film was released as the 40th Anniversary Edition on a Blu-ray combo pack.